-8.155 The ALRC's proposal to require federal bodies to notify persons about whether client legal privilege applies to the exercise of a coercive power may assist in alerting the recipients of notices required to produce documents belonging to another, of the ability to claim privilege in relation to the production of those documents.134 For example, if the recipient of a notice is a firm of accountants with an in-house counsel, that counsel could undertake to identify potentially privileged information belonging to
+8.223 The ALRC's recommendation to require federal bodies to notify persons about whether client legal privilege applies to the exercise of a coercive power may assist in alerting the recipients of notices required to produce documents belonging to another of the ability to claim privilege in relation to the production of those documents.
+For example, if the recipient of a notice is a firm of accountants with an in-house counsel, that counsel could undertake to identify potentially privileged information belonging to a client that falls within the terms of the notice, and, where not legislatively prohibited from doing so, seek instructions from the client in relation to making a claim.